Case study: End-to-end processing of a ligand-bound GPCR (EMPIAR-10853)

 Not all of the picks made will be of good quality, and to remove egregious junk picks we can use a combination of automatic removal of junk picks by using the junk detection that we ran earlier, as well as manual thresholding of the pick scores.

-Run a second Micrograph Junk Detector job and input the exposures from the first Junk Detector job along with the blob picked particles, setting the Rejection distance from junk:30.
+Run a second Micrograph Junk Detector job and input the exposures from the first Junk Detector job along with the blob picked particles, setting the

 The overall goal here is to select as many particles as you can without picking empty ice or junk.
 You should see that there are very few picks on the junk regions as we already rejected those near the detected regions of junk.
 To remove any remaining junk picks, move the NCC and power score sliders until the lower bound removes empty ice picks, and bring the higher bound down to remove high contrast feature picks without seeing good-looking picks being discarded.